Key Highlights

 What are Backlinks in SEO?

-Backlinks (also called inbound links or incoming links) are a link created when one website links to another.
+Backlinks are created when one website links to another.
 Think of them as "votes from other websites" — each one tells search engines like Google that your content is valuable.

-Why is Backlinking so Important to Your Organic Search Strategy?
+Why Are Backlinks Important for Your Organic Search Strategy?

 Google’s algorithm places a heavy weighting on the number of websites that are referencing (or linking back to) your website.
 These are backlinks or inbound links.
 Google’s logic is pretty simple: if other sites are referencing your site, then it must be a relevant and trusted site with relevant content.
 The top-ranking page on Google has 3.8x more backlinks than pages in positions 2-10.